Airfix: In popular culture

-Reference is made to Airfix in the BBC drama Call the Midwife series 3 episode 6 when Timothy Turner asks his step-mother "can I show Colin my Airfix Supermarine Spitfire?"

 Airfix kits were extensively used to create futuristic aircraft in the TV series Thunderbirds, the Airfix girder bridge also features in one of the episodes.
-A shop existed in the Elstree Borehamwood film studios from which Airfix kit components could be bought in the 1970's.
+A shop existed in the Elstree Borehamwood film studios from which Airfix kit components could be bought in the 1970s.
 This meant that space ships from the first Star Wars film (Episode 4, 1976) featured such components in the small Millennium Falcon models used in long shots.
-(This information was stated in the 1996 Star Wars exhibition cited in London's Barbican centre).
 These may have also been used for the space ship models in Alien (1979) by Ridley Scott.